Biden sounds ready to seek 2nd term while rallying Democrats

 “This ain’t your father’s Republican Party,” Biden said, adding that the GOP agenda was so extreme that “we have to keep pointing out what the other team wants.”
 Of Trump loyalists, he said, "These aren’t conservatives.”

-Back in Washington, the president is facing increasing pressure as a special counsel investigates how classified documents turned up in his home and a former office, and a Republican-controlled House examines everything from the administration's immigration procedures at the U.S.-Mexico border to the overseas ties of the president's son Hunter.

-That's made some Democrats anxious to see Biden stay on the political offensive.
+That's made some Democrats anxious to see Biden stay aggressive in touting his record.

 “The president is trying to solve the problems of the nation on infrastructure, on microchips, on gun safety, on health care," said Randi Weingarten, a DNC member and president of the American Federation of Teachers.
 “Compare (that) to the GOP, which seems to be on a revenge agenda.”